Pierre School District Food Services

-Free or Reduced Applications:
+Free or Reduced Meal Applications:

 Applications from last school year will carry over until the first week of October.
 During this time please fill out a new application to update your benefits.
 A new application needs to be filled out each year.
 After the first week of October all applications not renewed will be switched to paid meals.
 You may fill out applications at any time throughout the year.
 Information and the application as well as the Online Free & Reduced App (NEW) can be found in the Food Service Information section of this site or at any of the schools.
-If you have any questions, please contact Liz Marso at 773-7337.
+If you have any questions, please contact Steven McClelland at (605) 773-7337.

 Receiving SNAP or TANF benefits?
 If you receive these food assistance services you will automatically qualify however you may want to call to make sure.

-What’s a meal?
+What's a Meal?

 The meal prices are set for the purchases of a meal.
 A student must take at least 3 food groups and one must be a fruit or vegetable.